ufoscout/c3p0/README.md

     // Create a C3p0Json to manage the UserData model using the table "user_data" let jpo = SqlxPgC3p0JsonBuilder::new("user_data").build::<UserData>();

+    // Open a transaction to the database.
+    // C3p0 will commit or rollback the transaction automatically.
-    // Open a transaction to the database let result: Result<_, C3p0Error> = c3p0
+    // The transaction will be committed if the result is Ok, otherwise it will be rolled back. let result: Result<_, C3p0Error> = c3p0
         .transaction(async |tx| {
             // Create the table if it doesn't exist.
 Usually this would be done in a migration